 And if you borrow money to finance your gambling then you are running the risk of your credit score taking a hit.
 Borrowing money includes using a credit card or overdraft - either for the funds to gamble with or to cover your expenses that the money you lost gambling was supposed to cover.

-In 2020, the UK banned the use of credit cards for gambling, citing the risk of people gambling with money they don’t have.
+In 2020, the UK banned the use of credit cards for gambling, citing the risk of people gambling with money they don't have.
+You can only use your credit cards in jurisdictions that allow casinos to accept them.

 Now, if you take out a personal loan to gamble with but pay it off by making all the payments on time, then that shouldn't hurt your credit score.
 In fact it might help it.